Table of Contents

 - Be determined to leave a legacy of truth for your family

 “… ‘I will sing to the Lord, for He has triumphed gloriously!
 The horse and its rider He has thrown into the sea!
-The Lord is my strength and song, and He has become my salvation; He is my God, and I will praise Him; my father’s God, and I will exalt Him.’”—Exodus 15:1-2 (emphasis added)
+The Lord is my strength and song, and He has become my salvation; He is my God, and I will praise Him; my father’s God, and I will exalt Him.’”

-The Maccabees didn’t just cleanse the Temple; they followed the cleansing with its rededication to the Lord.
-Has the Spirit laid on your heart areas that are cleansed and now need restoration—areas that you need to rededicate to the Lord?
+The Maccabees did not just cleanse the Temple; they followed the cleansing with its rededication to the Lord.
+Has the Spirit laid on your heart areas that are cleansed and now need to be restored—areas that need to be rededicated to the Lord?

-Lighting the candles during Hanukkah is a physical representation of this spiritual awakening.
+Lighting the candles during Hanukkah is a physical representation of this spiritual awakening and rededication.

-In the Maccabee rededication of the Temple, the menorah had only enough oil for one day, yet the lights burned for eight full days!
-Enough time for a new supply of oil to be consecrated for Temple use.
-It was truly the miracle which inspired the Jewish people to proclaim and remember yearly the eight-day festival of the lights of Hanukkah.
+When the Maccabees rededicated the Temple, the Menorah had only enough oil for one day, yet the lights burned for eight full days!
+This was enough time for a new supply of oil to be consecrated for Temple use.
+It was truly the miracle that inspired the Jewish people to proclaim and remember the eight-day festival of the lights of Hanukkah, celebrating it every year.

 God wants us to be ever moving toward increase, not decrease…

 “But also for this very reason, giving all diligence, add to your faith virtue, to virtue knowledge, to knowledge self-control, to self-control perseverance, to perseverance godliness, to godliness brotherly kindness, and to brotherly kindness love.
 For if these things are yours and abound, you will be neither barren nor unfruitful in the knowledge of our Lord Jesus Christ.
 For he who lacks these things is shortsighted, even to blindness, and has forgotten that he was cleansed from his old sins.”